In New Zealand we generate more than half of our electricity from hydro generation.

 The future of hydroelectricity

 Hydroelectricity generation will continue to provide the backbone of New Zealand’s electricity system.
-There is still significant scope to develop new hydroelectricity generation in New Zealand, but as the major opportunities have already been taken, and there is keen public interest in preserving our waterways, large projects are unlikely.
+There is still technical scope to develop new hydroelectricity generation in New Zealand, but as the major opportunities have already been taken, and there is keen public interest in preserving our waterways, large projects are unlikely.

 EECA provides information on small scale hydro generation and resources for local government to help develop renewable energy in New Zealand, including assessments of regional renewable energy potential.